ivanitlearning/learning-k8s/Qns.md

     Events:            <none>
     ```

+    Ans: The endpoints directs traffic meant for the service IP to the respective pods.
+Check that the pods have those IPs and ports exposed.

 23. Why do I need to specify annotations in the ingress lab config or it won't work?
 What are annotations?

     ```yaml